Microphone blocker: Microphone blocking adapter

-Headset with an integrated microphone blocker also exist, allowing users to use the headphones (ie. for listening to music) without risking being eavesdropped.
-Microphone blocking adapters are phone connectors adapters with a microphone channel and a mechanism that produces a false positive signal simulating a connected microphone.
-This mechanism cannot be built by pairing multiple connectors: a headset connected to a 3.5 mm TRRS headset extension cable adapter further connected to a 3.5 TRS headphone cable adapter won't trick a connected mobile phone to disconnect its external microphone.
+Headsets with an integrated microphone blocker also exist, allowing users to use the headphones (ie. for listening to music) without risking being eavesdropped.
+Microphone blocking adapters are phone connector adapters with a microphone channel and a mechanism that produces a false positive signal simulating a connected microphone.
+This mechanism cannot be built by pairing multiple connectors; a headset connected to a 3.5 mm TRRS headset extension cable adapter further connected to a 3.5 TRS headphone cable adapter does not trick the connected mobile phone to disconnect its external microphone.

-Applications

-This section describes use for both microphone blocking plugs and adapters.

-Use
+Microphone blocking tray

+This design is a tray that mobile phones can be placed onto that uses ultrasonic waves to interfere with their microphones.

+Why users consider Microphone blockers

 Eavesdropping protection for feature phones

-A microphone blocker is a cheap, simple accessory that provides countersurveillance against eavesdropping, for example recording eavesdropping from interception (like cellphone surveillance), or phone hacking, but it doesn't work on smartphones because they are controlled by software.
-However, there are a variety of computing vulnerabilities like proprietary software and firmware, backdoors, hardware security bugs, hardware backdoors, hardware Trojans, spyware, and malware programs that can turn on a mobile device's microphone remotely, and the vast majority of devices do not have internal hardware protection to prevent eavesdropping.
-Most antivirus software, and anti-spying software does not guarantee that the microphone will be fully blocked or disabled and can even be prevented doing so by spyware and malware that are constantly changing and improving.
+A microphone blocker is a cheap, simple accessory that provides countersurveillance against eavesdropping, e.g. recording external conversations, from interception (like cellphone surveillance) and phone hacking.
+There are also a variety of computing vulnerabilities like proprietary software and firmware, backdoors, hardware security bugs, hardware backdoors, hardware Trojans, and spyware and malware programs.
+Increasingly, applications turn on a mobile device's microphone remotely or as part of the application's functionality.
+The vast majority of devices do not have internal hardware protection to prevent eavesdropping.

+Evidence for users' concerns

+A new acoustic cryptanalysis technique, discovered by a research team at Israel's Ben-Gurion University Cybersecurity Research Center, allows data to be extracted using a computer's speakers and headphones.

+Forbes published a report stating that researchers found a way to see information being displayed, with 96.5% accuracy, by using only a device's microphone.

+Where an ASP's use of a device has technically been legally authorized by its user (e.g., through a "click-through" license), ASP's are increasingly using mobile telephone's sensors, for purposes of which the user is not necessarily aware.
+For example, companies such as Facebook and Google can track a user's Internet search behavior across multiple devices.

 Leaked documents codenamed Vault 7 and dated from 2013 to 2016, described the capabilities of the United States Central Intelligence Agency (CIA) to perform electronic surveillance and cyber warfare, including the ability to compromise the operating systems of most smartphones, turning them into permanent listening devices.
 Millions of smartphones could also be vulnerable to software cracking via accelerometers.

-A new acoustic cryptanalysis technique discovered by a research team at Israel's Ben-Gurion University Cybersecurity Research Center allows data to be extracted using a computer's speakers and headphones.
-Forbes published a report stating that researchers found a way to see information being displayed, by using microphone, with 96.5% accuracy.